 This film contains examples of:

 Abhorrent Admirer: Subverted at Akeem's ceremony where he meets his bride-to-be.
-When the bride's father first introduces his daughter, a large woman pushes her way through the audience, but it turns out she's also introducing the bride.
+When the bride's father first introduces his daughter, a large woman pushes her way through the audience, but it turns out she's only introducing the bride.
 Played straight in the Terrible Interviewees Montage, with a woman, played by Arsenio Hall, who "want[s] to tear [Akeem]" apart as well as Semmi, making him Spit Take.

 At one point, James Earl Jones remarked on how his royal marriage had been arranged.
 So the codified Zamundan monarchy went back at least three generations.
 That means Zamunda was a monarchy at least as far back as the end of World War One.
 Once the Ottoman Empire royalty was broken, old-style monarchy slowly disappeared from Darkest Africa.
 But in this world, the Zamundan not only survived amongst post-colonial dictatorships and nascent plutocracies, it flourished.
 And it retained a strict European-style royal court, which held real power.
 Arsenio Hall may be a bit of a Upper-Class Twit and a Right-Hand Hottie, but he expects to be the right hand of the king of an entire country.
 That's some Borgia-level shit.